 In preparing the financial statements of Scorpio Tankers Inc. and each of its subsidiaries, transactions in currencies other than the U.S. dollar are recorded at the rate of exchange prevailing on the dates of the transactions.
 At the end of each reporting period, monetary assets and liabilities denominated in other currencies are translated into the functional currency at rates ruling at that date.
-All resultant exchange differences have been recognized in the consolidated statements of income or loss.
-The amounts charged to the consolidated statements of income or loss during the years ended December 31, 2022, 2021 and 2020 were not significant.
+All resultant exchange differences have been recognized in the consolidated statements of operations.
+The amounts charged to the consolidated statements of operations during the years ended December 31, 2023, 2022 and 2021 were not significant.